jurgen-kluft/cactor/README.md

 * Message will be send back to sender in xactor::returned(xmessage*) (re-use/performance)
 * Actor receives messages in xactor::received(xmessage*), actor has to switch:case on the message type manually. (simplicity/performance)
-* There is only one threading primitive instance in a single actor-system, a semaphore.
-The mailbox and work queue is implemented using lock-free programming.

 ```c++
     struct mydatamessage : public xmessage